IanVerbeylen/dcf_val/README.md

 # dcf_val

-with data from Umicore, not formatted yet
+with data from Umicore, main.ipynb unformatted